-- 1. Set the automatic transmission selector lever to the P (Park) position. - 2.
-Turn the ignition ON.
+- Place the shift selector in the P (Park) position. - 2.
+Place the ignition switch in the ON position.

 3. Adjust the driver's seat, accelerator and brake pedals, and outside mirrors to the desired positions by manually operating each adjusting switch.
-For additional information, see "Seats" in the "Safety-Seats, seat belts and supplemental restraint system" section and "Pedal position adjustment" and "Outside mirrors" earlier in this section.
+For additional information, see "Seats" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual and "Pedal position adjustment" and "Outside mirrors" earlier in this section.

-During this step, do not turn the ignition to any position other than ON.
+During this step, do not place the ignition switch in any position other than ON.